ChristophP/web-react-components/README.md

 ## Motivation

-We has lot of React code and really wanted to write Elm.
-Putting React inside Elm is not trivial and not being able to use our tried-and-tested components would have been a big reason to use Elm.
+We have lots of React code and really wanted to write Elm.
+Putting React inside Elm is not trivial and not being able to use our tried-and-tested components would have been a big reason against Elm.
 So after watching Richard Feldman's [talk](https://www.youtube.com/watch?v=ar3TakwE8o0) we thought "what if Elm rendered just Web Components and the web components render whatever they want inside(in our case React)".
 So how to convert all of our React